-To perform a Page Erase with the standard DataFlash page size (264 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be erased, and nine dummy bits.
+To perform a Page Erase with the optional DataFlash-L page size (264 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be erased, and nine dummy bits.

-To perform a Page Erase with the binary page size (256 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be erased, and eight dummy bits.
+To perform a Page Erase with the default page size (256 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be erased, and eight dummy bits.

-When a low-to-high transition occurs on the \overline{CS} pin, the device erases the selected page (the erased state is a logic 1).
-The erase operation is internally self-timed and takes place in a maximum time of t{PE}.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+When a low-to-high transition occurs on the \overline{CS} pin, the device will erase the selected page (the erased state is a Logic 1).
+The erase operation is internally self-timed and should take place in a maximum time of t{PE}.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

 The device also incorporates an intelligent erase algorithm that can detect when a byte location fails to erase properly.
-If an erase error arises, it is indicated by the EPE bit in the Status Register.
+If an erase error arises, it will be indicated by the EPE bit in the Status Register.

-7.7 Block Erase
+6.7 Block Erase